 Two Scott Brownrigg schemes have been shortlisted for this year's Education Estates Awards.

-The Education Estates Awards recognise excellence in the education built environment and both shortlistings reflect the successes that the practice is experiencing in pushing innovation within the education sector.
+The Education Estates Awards recognise excellence in the education built environment and both shortlistings reflect the successes that the practice is experiencing in pushing the boundaries of creativity and innovation within the education sector.

-The winners will be announced at the inaugural Education Estates Awards and Dinner which take place on 11 November 2014 at the Radisson Blu Edwardian Hotel in Manchester.
+The winners will be announced at an awards ceremony which takes place on 10 November 2015 at the Midland Hotel in Manchester.